TARGET – The Augmented versus Routine approach to Giving Energy Trial

 Funding: The TARGET Study was funded by a project grant from the National Health and Medical Research Council (NHMRC GNT1078026).

-Contact: For further information about this study, please contact the ANZIC-RC TARGET Study Project Manager, Lorraine Little by email.
+Contact: For further information about this study, please contact the ANZIC-RC TARGET Study Project Manager, Vanessa Singh by email.